Weakly Chained Spaces: Weakly chained spaces

 \begin{proof} Let $[\alpha]_{E}\in X_{E}^{c}$ and $g=[\lambda]_{E}\in\pi_{E}(X)$; that is $g$ is the uniform homeomorphism of $X_{E}$ induced by pre-concatenation by $\lambda$.
 Then $[\alpha]_{E}\in X_{E}^{c}$ if and only if for every entourage $F\subset E$ there is an $F^{\ast}$-chain $\beta$ from $[\ast]_{E}$ to $[\alpha]_{E}$.
-If $g\in\pi_{E}(X)\cap X_{E}^{c}$ then there is an $F^{\ast} $-chain $\beta^{\prime}$ from $[\ast]_{E}$ to $[\lambda]_{E} $.
+If $g\in\pi_{E}(X)\cap X_{E}^{c}$ then there is an $F^{\ast} $-chain $\beta^{\prime}$ from $[\ast]_{E}$ to $[\lambda]_{E}$.
 Since $g(F^{\ast})=F^{\ast}$, $g(\beta)$ is an $F^{\ast}$-chain from $[\lambda]_{E}$ to $g([\alpha]_{E})$.
 Then $\beta^{\prime}\ast\beta$ is an $F^{\ast}$-chain from $[\ast]_{E}$ to $g([\alpha]_{E})$.
 Since $F$ was arbitrary, $g([\alpha]_{E})\in X_{E}^{c}$ and $g\in\pi_{E}^{c}(X)$.
 The proof of the opposite inclusion is similar. \end{proof}

 \begin{definition} We say that an entourage $E$ in a uniform space $X$ is weakly $F$-chained if there exists some entourage $F\subset E$ such that for every $(x,y)\in F$ there are arbitrarily fine chains $\alpha$ joining $x,y$ such that $[\alpha]_{E}=[x,y]_{E}$.
 If $F$ is not specified we simply say that $E$ is weakly chained.
+If $F=E$ we say that $E$ is weakly self-chained.
 We say that $X$ is weakly chained if $X$ is chain connected and the uniform structure of $X$ has a basis of weakly chained entourages. \end{definition}

 \begin{remark} Let $D\supset E\supset F\supset G$ be entourages.
 It is immediate from the definition that if $F$ is weakly $E$-chained then $G$ is weakly $D$-chained.
 In particular, if $F$ is weakly chained then $G$ is weakly chained.
 As a consequence, if $X$ is weakly chained then \textit{every} entourage in $X$ is weakly chained.
-In the opposite direction, to prove that a space is not weakly chained one need only find a single entourage that is not. \end{remark}
+In the opposite direction, to prove that a chain connected space is not weakly chained one need only find a single entourage that is not. \end{remark}

-\begin{remark} We have assumed that $X$ is chain connected in the definition of weakly chained for simplicity.
-If one removes this assumption then the rest of the definition implies that the chain components of $X$ are uniformly open.
-This means that there is, in a sense, no uniform topological connection among the chain components, and one should simply consider them separately. \end{remark}

 \begin{remark} For metric spaces, the above definition is equivalent to the one given in the Introduction, which is equivalent to the statement that every metric entourage $E_{\varepsilon}$ is weakly $E_{\delta}$-chained for some $\delta>0$. \end{remark}